beginnersbook.com

 How to run JSP in Eclipse IDE using Apache Tomcat Server

-In this tutorial, we will create a simple JSP file and run it on Eclipse IDE using Apache Tomcat Server.
+In this tutorial, you will learn how to create a simple JSP file and run it on Eclipse IDE using Apache Tomcat Server.

 Step 1: In order to run JSP in Eclipse IDE, you need to have Apache tomcat Server configured in Eclipse IDE.